SEISMIC DATA ACQUISITION - HOW TO

 Tips

-2. For printing purpose export the file in PDF(Vector) format for a crip output and crisp printing.
+1. Since there will lot of post layers it will be wise to rename the post layers with appropriate names to avoid confusion.2.
+For printing purpose export the file in PDF(Vector) format for a crip output and crisp printing.
 Go to File --> Export.
 In the dialogue box enter the name and in save type as select PDF (vector) from the drop-down menu.
 In 'Export options' go to Vector PDF options give a high value like 100 for 'resize embedded images to ...' for better output when size is not a consideration.

 3. For Presentation purposes instead of saving it in JPEG or PNG format save it in Tif Tagged image (Tiff) format to get a good picture quality.
 While saving in Tiff using '32-bit true colour alpha' for colour depth.